matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 The *resolution* of a set of states is obtained as follows:

-1. Take all *power events* and any events in their auth chains that appear in the *full conflicted set* and order them by the *reverse topological power ordering*.
+1. Take all *power events* and any events in their auth chains, recursively, that appear in the *full conflicted set* and order them by the *reverse topological power ordering*.
 2. Apply the *iterative auth checks algorithm* on the *unconflicted state map* and the list of events from the previous step to get a partially resolved state.